Slither Into Savings With Ishopchangi's Lunar New Year Bonanza In Singapore

 Celebrate New Beginnings with iShopChangi

-Kick off the new year by trying your luck with the all-new Changi Millionaire Experience .
-Spend S$50 or more on iShopChangi or use Changi Pa to double your chances of winning a bespoke luxury experience per quarter, and/or a Porsche Taycan.
+Kick off the new year by trying your luck with the all-new Changi Millionaire Experiences .
+Spend S$50 or more on iShopChangi or use Changi Pay to double your chances of winning a bespoke luxury experience per quarter, and/or a Porsche Taycan.
 Also, get access to Changi Editions (Changi-exclusive premiums) .

 There's more for newcomers!
 For new iShopChangi shoppers, the rewards start immediately.
 Use the promo code <ISCNEW20> at checkout with a minimum spend of S$79 to enjoy an extra S$20 off your first purchase.